 Headquarters Relocation Tax Credit: Businesses that relocate a corporate headquarters operation to Indiana are eligible to receive a tax credit of up to 50% of business relocation costs including capital investment.
 The credit is non-refundable and non-transferable; however unused credits can be carried forward for up to 9 years.
 Principal offices of divisions and research and centers are also eligible for the credit.
 The HQRTC is expanded to allow companies who have received at least $4M in venture capital within 6 months of submitting an application to the IEDC for a Small HQRTC.
 The company must commit to relocating either its corporate headquarters or the number of jobs that equal 80% of the total payroll to Indiana for at least 5 consecutive years after first incurring relocation expenses.
 This new subset of companies is subject to a $5M cap for each state fiscal year, but the credit is refundable for these companies.

 Redevelopment Tax Credit: Provides tax credits for eligible redevelopment investments made in the state.
 The tax credit is equal to up to 30% of qualified investment made by the taxpayer during the taxable year.
+An additional 5% may be added if the project qualifies for New Market Tax Credits or is located near an Opportunity Zone.
 The first $20 million of a redevelopment tax credit award is transferable with amounts above $20 million required to be repaid by the awardee after a period of ten years from the initial award.
 For projects with over $100 million in qualifying investment, the repayment provision can be waived at the discretion of the IEDC.

 Research and Development Tax Credit: Provides a tax credit equal to 15% of qualified research expenses on the first $1 million of investment and 10% for the expenses exceeding $1 million.
 This non-refundable credit may be carried forward for up to 10 years.